A Long Code is a standard phone number that is used to send and receive SMS and MMS messages.

 For example, when sending with a long code, the sender is limited to 1 message per second.
 Automated systems that use short codes can send up to 100 messages per second.

-So at Textafied we offer you the option, if needed, you can purchase multiple long code numbers and the software will send your messages while rotating through your long codes, but the message will appear to the recipient as coming from your original long code which retains that "personal" effect.
+So at Textafied we provide you 4 free long codes for every text package as well as the option, if needed, to purchase more multiple long code numbers and the software will send your messages while rotating through your long codes, but the message will appear to the recipient as coming from your original long code which retains that "personal" effect.

 This option would be for those with larger customer lists, and is still very cost efficient as opposed to paying for a shared or dedicated short code and having to pay extra for Keywords